frenck/spook/README.md

 So here is a list of things that have been removed from Spook 👻 _#loser_

-## Obsolete integration & platform YAML configuration repairs

-> Find YAML configuration for an integrations (and older integration platforms)
-> that no longer support it.

-As of Home Assistant 2023.5 (refined in 2023.6), Home Assistant will raise repair issues for these cases itself.

-<<<<<<< HEAD
 # Frequently Asked Questions

 In the first few days after putting Spook out, some of the same questions